Better Benefits USA – Smarter, More Affordable Employee Benefits

 How to Reduce Employee Healthcare Costs in 2026: A Step-by-Step Guide

 Healthcare costs are rising again in 2026, and employers are feeling the pressure.
-Mercer reports average employer health benefit costs are projected to increase 6.7% in 2026, the highest increase in 15 years, while KFF found average family premiums reached $26,993 in 2025.
-CMS also reported U.S. healthcare spending hit $5.3 trillion in 2024, equal to 18.0% of GDP.
+According to Mercer, average employer health benefit costs are projected to increase 6.7% in 2026 – the highest increase in 15 years.

-For small and mid-sized businesses, that makes healthcare one of the biggest and least predictable operating expenses.
 The good news is that the best way to reduce employee healthcare costs is not usually to cut benefits.
 It is to redesign how benefits are structured, funded, and used.
-Better Benefits USA’s approach reflects that exact model: reduce unnecessary costs, improve transparency, and strengthen long-term sustainability through smarter plan design.

-In this guide, you will learn a practical step-by-step process to lower employee healthcare spend in 2026 without simply shifting more cost to employees.
+This comprehensive guide provides a practical step-by-step process to lower employee healthcare spend in 2026 without simply shifting more cost to employees.

 Before making changes, employers need to understand what is driving cost growth.
+According to Mercer and WTW, the biggest factors include:

-• Higher specialty drug spending, including GLP-1 medications
+• Higher specialty drug spending, including GLP-1 medications for diabetes and weight loss (Wegovy, Ozempic, Mounjaro)

-• General inflation in healthcare delivery
+• General inflation in healthcare delivery – Labor costs, supplies, and facility expenses have all increased

-• Higher hospital and provider pricing
+• Higher hospital and provider pricing – Consolidation has given providers more negotiating power

 • More pressure on employers to maintain competitive benefits while controlling budget growth

 This matters because many companies respond the wrong way.
 They renew the same plan, raise employee contributions, and hope costs stabilize.
 In many cases, that only increases employee frustration while leaving the structural drivers untouched.
-Mercer found more employers are making plan design changes that shift costs to employees, but that alone does not solve the broader affordability issue.

 The first step to healthcare cost reduction is knowing exactly where your money is going.
+A structured employee benefits audit should review:

 • Premium structure